-This behavior is not universal: hybrid RBM–projected-pair (PP) ansätze~\cite{ferrari2019neural, Nomura:2017tgw} and Vision Transformer (ViT)–based NQS~\cite{ViT1, ViT2, ViT3, ViT4} can achieve competitive accuracy even without an explicit phase prior.
-These observations indicate that architectural inductive bias can alleviate, but not fundamentally resolve, the difficulties associated with reconstructing the ground-state (GS) phase structure.

-Despite their universal approximation capabilities~\cite{Deng2017, Gao2017, Cybenko1989, Hornik1991} and trainability via Variational Monte Carlo (VMC)~\cite{Sorella}, NQS performance nevertheless degrades in frustrated regimes, whether frustration is induced by competing interactions on bipartite lattices or is intrinsic to non-bipartite geometries.
-This degradation reflects both challenging optimization dynamics~\cite{szabo, Bukov} and poor generalization of the GS sign structure~\cite{msr1}.
-In unfrustrated systems, MSR fixes the GS sign structure exactly; however, once it fails in frustrated Hamiltonians, the GS develops a nontrivial phase pattern whose microscopic origin remains elusive and which standard NQS often fail to reproduce~\cite{Westerhout:2019hvt}.
-We refer to this challenge, namely reconstructing the correct GS phase structure, as the Phase Reconstruction Problem (\textsf{PRP}).
+The need for an explicit phase prior for enhanced accuracy, however, is not universal: hybrid RBM-pair-product ansatz~\cite{ferrari2019neural, Nomura:2017tgw} and Vision Transformer--based NQS~\cite{ViT1, ViT2, ViT3, ViT4} can achieve competitive accuracy even without it.
+Despite their universal approximation capabilities~\cite{Deng2017, Gao2017, Cybenko1989, Hornik1991} and trainability via Variational Monte Carlo (VMC)~\cite{Sorella}, NQS performance still degrades in frustrated regimes, across both bipartite and non-bipartite settings.
+These observations suggest that architectural inductive bias can alleviate, but not fundamentally resolve, the challenge of reconstructing the ground-state (GS) phase structure.
+In frustrated regimes, the GS develops a nontrivial phase pattern, and standard NQS often fail to reproduce it~\cite{szabo, Bukov, msr1, Westerhout:2019hvt}.
+We refer to this challenge as the Phase Reconstruction Problem (\prp).

-Early work by Richter \emph{et al.}~\cite{Richter1994} used Exact Diagonalization (ED) and spin-wave theory to determine the GS sign structure of the square-lattice $J_{1}$–$J_{2}$ model.
-Work by Westerhout\emph{et al.}~\cite{Westerhout:2019hvt} proposed a reconstruction scheme by mapping GS signs to a non-glassy auxiliary Ising model defined on a subset of basis states.
-Recently, Boolean–Fourier methods have been applied to the frustrated HAF~\cite{Schurov:2025hcm}.
-While these approaches expose important aspects of sign complexity, a general structural account of how geometric frustration induces \emph{global} sign constraints remains only partially developed.
-Here we analyze \prp as a weighted \mct (QUBO) instance on the HG and derive structural criteria for global phase/sign consistency, thereby providing a complementary structural viewpoint to Ref.~\cite{Westerhout:2019hvt}.
+Early work by Richter \emph{et al.}~\cite{Richter1994} used Exact Diagonalization and spin-wave theory to determine the GS sign structure of a square-lattice $J_{1}$–$J_{2}$ model.
+The work by Westerhout\emph{et al.}~\cite{Westerhout:2022lil} proposed a reconstruction scheme that maps GS signs to a non-glassy auxiliary Ising model defined on a subset of the basis states.
+Boolean–Fourier methods have also been applied to the frustrated HAF~\cite{Schurov:2025hcm}.
+While these approaches expose important aspects of the wave function's sign complexity, a general framework that explains how frustration induces global sign constraints remains incomplete.